zsotroav/ChipperShare/README.md

 When clicked on the client button in the main form, the client form is initialized.
 The user must enter the server's IP and the passphrase (and choose which IP (internet card) to use for the connection) to initialize the connection.

-The client requests a login to the server and begins authentication, then sends/requests data as described in [protocol](#protocol)
+The client requests a login to the server and begins authentication, then sends/requests data as described in [protocol](#protocol).

 ## Protocol